The 2023 Summer Program application is open!

 Cost: $1,100

 Cost includes curriculum and instruction, daily lunch, transportation during the program, and activities.
-If you are coming from out of the MSP area and would like resources for local lodging, please contact us ASAP.
 Transportation to and from MICC campus is not included.

 At this time, MICC does not offer financial assistance for the Summer Program.
 Families with state or county funding may be able to utilize those resources to offset Summer Program costs.